thecsea/twofactor-dir/README.md

 You can add new devices after login (insert code page) calling `YOUR_DIR/get_qr.php`

+##Disable
+You can disable *twofactor-dir* temporarily commenting the redirect instructions on `.htaccess`

 ##Uninstall
 To unistall *twofactor-dir* for a directory you have to remove the following files from your dir:
 * get_qr.php